todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 * What hazards or obstacles, if any, you worry might arise.

 Spend a hit and ask your volunteers if you arrive at your destination.
 If you don’t, ask how far you get, what you see there, and if anything troubles your way.

+Continue spending hits, asking the questions above, and asking whatever questions or making whatever exertions might arise in between, until you arrive at your destination or run out of hits.

 **When you arrive at your destination**, ask your volunteers what you see.